cameronmackinnon/crude_oil_accidents/README.md

 # Reproducibility
 ## Step 1:
-Ensure you have python3.x installed.
+Ensure you have python3.x installed. <br>
-Windows: download latest version from python.org
+Windows: download latest version from python.org<br>
 macOS: brew install python (install homebrew if you don't already have it)

-Double check your version of python and pip using: python --version (or python3 --version) pip --version
+Double check your version of python and pip using:<br>
+python --version (or python3 --version)<br>
+pip --version

 ## Step 2: